-I held research and teaching positions as an interim professor for Political Science at the Zeppelin University and the University of Konstanz, as a research fellow at the German Institute of Global and Area Studies and a visiting researcher at the Malcolm Wiener Center for Social Policy at Harvard University.
-Currently, I am a visiting lecturer at the Department of Political Science at the University of Lucerne.
-I received my PhD at the Department of Political and Social Sciences of Pompeu Fabra University.
+I held research and teaching positions as an interim professor for Political Science at the University of Mannheim, University of Konstanz and Zeppelin University, as a research fellow at the German Institute of Global and Area Studies, a visiting fellow at the Malcolm Wiener Center for Social Policy at Harvard University, and a visiting lecturer at the University of Lucerne.
+I received my PhD in Political Science from Pompeu Fabra University.